2019 Tax Filing: IRS Successfully Implemented Tax Law Changes but Needs to Improve Service for Taxpayers with Limited-English Proficiency

 Internal Revenue Service The Commissioner of Internal Revenue should perform regular monitoring of fluctuations in system downtime charges, such as increases overall or by specific units, to determine what, if any, factors are interrupting CSRs' work.
 (Recommendation 8)

 IRS agreed with GAO's January 2020 recommendation and said it would monitor the system downtime reported by the customer service representatives (CSR) in Customer Account Services, but its actions are not complete.
 As of May 2021, IRS said it had implemented changes to the call center environment and updated the CSR technology platform to further improve system availability.
 In October 2021, IRS provided information showing improvement in actual system availability and performance.
-However, as of December 2021, IRS has not demonstrated capability to regularly track timecard charges by CSRs for downtime.
-Time charges can reflect issues other than IRS system downtime, such as outages at a CSR's telework location, which may interrupt availability to assist taxpayers.
+However, as of January 2024, IRS had not demonstrated capability to regularly track timecard charges by CSRs for downtime.
+IRS officials told us they did not track CSR time charges to identify system issues as they had other types of monitoring systems in place, including the one they implemented in response to our recommendation.
+However, time charges can reflect issues other than IRS system downtime, such as outages at a CSR's telework location, which may interrupt availability to assist taxpayers.
 Conducting monitoring of charges over time would better position IRS to identify and resolve any issues that could lead to increased costs and service delays to taxpayers.

 Full Report